libertymutual/chatpickle/examples/lexVoice/README_LEX.md

 # AWS Lex Example

-This sample project, [examples/lex](./), is designed to be pointed at the OrderFlowers and ScheduleAppointment bots as provided by AWS as a blueprint.
+This sample project, [examples/lex and examples/lexVoice](./), is designed to be pointed at the OrderFlowers and ScheduleAppointment bots as provided by AWS as a blueprint.
+[examples/lex](./) uses the lex postText to post user responses and [examples/lexVoice](./) uses the lex postContent.

+Using the lexVoice, we can post audio content as the user response.
+Please take a look at [examples/lexVoice/chatpickle/schedule-appointment-bot.feature](./) where the audio file name is listed as the user response.
+Only pcm files are supported.
+We can also add mp3 and mpeg support in the future if needed.

 ### Create a config file